 This method uses external beam radiation therapy or other types of radiation during surgery to treat certain cancers.
 The benefit of this method is that less tissue is exposed to radiation.
 The target area can be directly looked at, and a more effective dose of radiation may be used.
 Intraoperative irradiation can improve cancer treatment in some cases when used along with surgery, external beam therapy, or chemotherapy.

 Stereotactic irradiation (radiosurgery)

 Stereotactic irradiation is the use of a single high dose of radiation.
 Radiation is sent into the diseased tissue with very narrow beams of radiation.
 The two main forms of stereotactic irradiation are linear acceleration and the gamma knife.
-This method cut the length of hospital stays and the costs for certain brain cancers and conditions.
+This method reduces the length of hospital stays and lowers the costs for certain brain cancers and conditions.

 Particle radiation therapy

 Particle radiation therapy uses higher-energy radiation particles in cancer therapy.
 Types of radiation particles used in radiation therapy include neutrons, protons, ions, and antiprotons.

 Proton therapy is the most widely used type of particle therapy.
 Fast neutron therapy may be used to treat certain inoperable or recurrent tumors.
 There are only a few centers in the U.S. that offer this treatment.

 Antiproton therapy is the newest type of particle radiation therapy under study.
 It has promise for use in radiosurgery techniques.

 Internal hadron therapy is another type of particle radiation therapy.
 One example of this type of therapy is boron neutron-capture therapy.
 A boron compound is given to the person by injection.
 The boron builds up in the tumor or cancerous tissue.
 A reaction occurs in the tumor when a beam of neutrons is sent into the tumor, destroying the cancer cells.
 The advantage of this method is that it can be used to treat widespread cancer.